 Mark: In the end, we made hundreds of copies for each issue.
 This, of course, was very costly.
 Another disadvantage was that we could not measure anything, so we had very minimal insights into our magazine’s success.
 Finally, we obviously couldn’t edit a brochure once it was printed.
 This became a big problem for us.

 We often printed a large number of brochures, which showcased all the houses for sale.
 Then, within a week, we’d sell half of those.
 With a digital brochure, you’re able to retroactively remove the houses that have been sold, but in print that’s impossible.

 Mark: When we first spoke with Foleon, our web presence was already central to our business, so we were interested in digitizing our communication even further.
 It felt good right away, although we struggled for a while with the question of how we could best use digital magazines within AM.
 We received a lot of help from Foleon.
 Especially with the first publication.

-Lex: In the past we also tried to make a magazine ourselves in the form of a website, but then we decided that we could use a professional tool for this.
-That is how we came out at Foleon.
+Lex: In the past, we also tried to make a magazine ourselves in the form of a website, but then we decided that we could use a professional platform for this.
+That's how we found Foleon.

 Lex: The process from conception to publishing is much shorter, and the time saved is very valuable to us.
 During the sales portion of our projects, we’re on a tight timeline, with a lot of pressure to finish within that window.
 Since switching to Foleon, we can complete everything within a day and go live the next day.